+Domain: E24 Physical Man-Made Thing

+Range: E1 CRM Entity

+This property identifies something that is depicted by an instance of E24 Physical Man-Made to be refined.

+Thing.

-Domain: Range: Quantification: E24 Physical Man-Made Thing E1 CRM Entity many to many (0,n:0,n) Scope note: Thing.
-This property identifies something that is depicted by an instance of E24 Physical Man-Made This property is a shortcut of the more fully developed path from E24 Physical Man-Made Thing through P65 shows visual item (is shown by), E36 Visual Item, P138 represents (has representation) to E1CRM Entity.
-P62.1 mode of depiction allows the nature of the depiction to be refined.
-Examples: "Impression Sunrise" by Monet (E84) depicts sun rising over Le Havre (E5) mode of depiction Impressionistic (E55)
+This property is a shortcut of the more fully developed path from E24 Physical Man-Made Thing through P65 shows visual item (is shown by), E36 Visual Item, P138 represents (has representation) to E1CRM Entity.
+P62.1 mode of depiction allows the nature of the depiction a 20 pence coin (E24) depicts Queen Elizabeth II (E21) mode of depiction Profile (E55)

+"Impression Sunrise" by Monet (E84) depicts sun rising over Le Havre (E5) mode of depiction Impressionistic (E55)